Provins, Seine-et-Marne tourism & sightseeing

 A few kilometres west of Provins in the fortified village of Saint-Loup-de-Naud you can visit one of the oldest churches in the Paris-Ile-de-France region, built in the roman style in the 12th century and with impressive stone carvings and statues.

 Further west you can visit one of the most popular attractions in the Paris region, the castle at Fontainebleau.

 You can find more travel ideas in the Paris region guide.

 Visit near Provins with France This Way reviews

 Tourist classifications for Provins

-Provins has received the following tourist classifications: recommended detour town (plus beau detour);
+Provins is classified as a recommended detour town (plus beau detour)

 The French version of this page is at Provins (Francais)